lefinal/nulls/README.md

 Any datatype implementing the required interface can be used as `Nullable` offering the same functionality as predefined ones.
+If no SQL-support is required, you can also use `JSONNullable`.

 # Usage